Oblomov: Spike Milligan play

 The play kept running as an improv comedy.
 This decision soon caused it to break all box office records at the Lyric.
-After five weeks it was rechristened Son of Oblomov and on December 2nd 1964 moved to the Comedy Theatre in the West End.
+After five weeks it was rechristened Son of Oblomov and on December 2, 1964, moved to the Comedy Theatre in the West End.
 It would run there for a total of 559 performances.
 As the play was substantially new for each performance it drew record numbers of repeat traffic.

-On April 22, 1965 Queen Elizabeth and her family attended as part of her 39th birthday celebration.
+On April 22, 1965, Queen Elizabeth and her family attended as part of her 39th birthday celebration.
 Shortly after the play began, a group of four latecomers attempted to slink to their seats directly in front of the royal family.
 Milligan immediately shouted "Turn up the house lights!
 Start everything again!"
 He pointed to the blushing foursome and cried "That's cost you your knighthood!"

 Then, noticing that Peter Sellers was seated between Prince Charles and Princess Margaret, Milligan asked in a loud voice "Is there a Sellers in the house?"
 Sellers immediately shouted "Yes!"
 Milligan launched into a vaudeville routine about Prince Phillip's suspenders, with Sellers participating from his seat with the royals.
 This culminated in Milligan giving a high-kick, lobbing one of his bedroom slippers at Sellers, nearly missing Prince Phillip's head.
 Once back in bed with co-star Joan Greenwood, Milligan spent the rest of the performance mocking the Queen for bringing her son to such a racy play.
 The play ended with Milligan unsheathing a katana on stage and asking the Queen to knight him for his efforts that night.
 She declined.
 The performance ran 45 minutes over its scheduled ending.
 Prince Charles reportedly saw the play five times.

 Film adaptations

-Oblomov was adapted to the cinema screen in the Soviet Union by Nikita Mikhalkov in 1980, as A Few Days from the Life of I.I.
-Oblomov.
+Oblomov was adapted to the cinema screen in the Soviet Union by Nikita Mikhalkov in 1980 as A Few Days from the Life of I. I. Oblomov.
 This film was later named Best Foreign Language Film for 1981 by the U.S. National Board of Review.

-In 1989 BBC TV made an English language dramatisation of the novel, with George Wendt in the title role.
+In 1989 BBC TV made an English-language dramatisation of the novel, with George Wendt in the title role.
 In this version, Oblomov was a lazy modern-day Communist Party boss.

+A copy of the novel is shown, and its themes alluded to, by scriptwriter/director John Michael McDonagh in his 2011 feature film The Guard; its protagonist is a cynical police sergeant in rural Ireland.

 Radio adaptations

-In 2005 BBC Radio 4 made a two-part English language dramatisation, heralding the lead character as "a tragic-comic hero for a couch potato generation".
-It was adapted by Stephen Wyatt, produced and directed by Claire Grove and starred Toby Jones as the lead, supported by Trevor Peacock, Claire Skinner, Clive Swift, Gerard McDermott, Nicholas Boulton, and Richenda Carey.
+In 2005 BBC Radio 4 made a two-part English-language dramatisation, heralding the lead character as "a tragic-comic hero for a couch potato generation".
+It was adapted by Stephen Wyatt, produced and directed by Claire Grove, and starred Toby Jones as the lead, supported by Trevor Peacock, Claire Skinner, Clive Swift, Gerard McDermott, Nicholas Boulton and Richenda Carey.
 Olga's singing voice was provided by Olivia Robinson, with Helen Crayford on piano.

 In 2008 an adaptation was produced for the English service of the Russian national broadcaster, the Voice of Russia.